 To earn enough cash value from your rewards to offset the card’s $49 annual fee, you need to charge $2,450 to your card each year (or spend $1,634 on travel expenses).
-Considering that the average American family spends more than $4,000 per year on just utilities, that should be a pretty easy feat for many people.
+Considering that the average American family spends $4,643 per year on groceries alone, that should be a pretty easy feat for many people.

-If you don’t travel much, you may want to consider instead the Navy Federal More Rewards American Express Card, which pays triple points on gas, groceries, dining and commuting, and doesn’t charge an annual fee.
+If you don’t travel much, you may want to consider instead the Navy Federal More Rewards American Express Card, which pays triple points on gas, groceries, dining, and transit, and doesn’t charge an annual fee.
 (The base rate on that card is just 1 point per $1, however.)